 Illustrating photos are by Why Eye Photography.

-Stuart Forster is an award-winning travel writer based in the north-east of England.
-He available for hotel reviews and travel writing commissions across the region and beyond.
+Stuart Forster, the author of this post, has reviewed hotels for The Telegraph’s Hotelegraph, Our Man On The Ground and The Mail on Sunday.
+He is an award-winning travel writer based in the northeast of England.
+Stuart is available for hotel reviews and travel writing commissions across the region and beyond.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.